The Legacy of Mollymauk – The Mighty Nein

 I am so close to finishing Star Wars Rebels.
 I finished season #3 yesterday, so I only have one season left.
 I plan on writing a post about my final thoughts on the series once I complete it.
 On top of that, Star Wars Acolyte’s first episode is set to air this month, so I want to devote the time to watching that series.

-For next year, I may want to do a rewatch of The Mandalorian since it’s been a while or I will finally watch Bad Batch.
+For next year, I want to rewatch The Mandalorian since it’s been a while, or I will finally watch Bad Batch.
 I’m slowly getting caught up on all the series.

 Gaming